tock/tock/doc/reference/trd-legal.md

 4.1 Format
 ----------

-License and copyright information SHOULD have exactly one (1) blank line separating it from any other content in the file.
+License and copyright information SHOULD have at least one (1) blank line separating it from any other content in the file.

 Text described in this section SHOULD be pre-fixed or post-fixed with